 - Off with His Head!: Alicia Domenica beheaded Goge Vandire.

-- Ominous Pipe Organ: Exorcists are modelled after pipe organs.
+- Ominous Pipe Organ: Prioris pattern Exorcists are modelled after pipe organs.
 Doesn't get any more ominous when said pipe organ not only sings your doom, but also delivers a Macross Missile Massacre to make sure it is.

-- The Penance: If a Battle Sisters falls short of the strict codes and edicts of their Order they will seek repentance by becoming a Sister Repentia.
+- The Penance: If Battle Sisters fall short of the strict codes and edicts of their Order, they will seek repentance by becoming a Sister Repentia.
 These extremely fanatical Sisters seek to atone for their sins through self-mutilating flagellation and death in battle.

 - Powered Armor: Along with the Space Marines, the Sisters of Battle are one of the few forces in Imperial service to equip their standard infantry with powered armor, offering them substantially more protection than most other human forces.
 Additionally, and distinct from other unaugmented humans that wear power armor like Inquisitors or particularly affluent Rogue Traders, the updated Sisters Repentia models show that they have jacks in their skin not too dissimilar from a Black Carapace, meaning that they are physically connected to their armor like a Space Marine is.

 - Praetorian Guard:

 - During the Age of Apostasy, the then Brides of the Emperor served as the personal guard of Goge Vandire.
 The Brides used their highly developed martial skills saving the mad High Lord from a number of assassination attempts while also acting as Vandires most elite troops on the battlefield and his personal executioners off it.

 - Detachments of Sororitas are often used in this role to guard important Ecclesiarchial shrines or high-ranking Ecclesiarchial personnel.